 MIDI Expression devices come in six different colors, each with a unique MIDI port name.
 This makes it easy for you and your software to distinguish multiple MIDI Expressions plugged into the same computer.
-The 'color' of a device can be changed by updating the firmware installed on the device.
+The 'color' of a device can be changed by in the firmware update section in the MIDI Expression control application.